10/27/2023

 Moderator

-Great.
-Thanks a lot.
 That's all for me.
 Thank you.
-Our next question is from Matt Sliss from Kepler Chevrolet.
-They have removed their question, so I'll move on to the next question.
-Our next question is from Carrie Winnpa from SEB.
-Carrie, please go ahead.
-Your line is open.
+Our next question is from Matt List from Kepler Chevrolet. they have removed their question, so I'll move on to the next question.
+Our next question is from Kari Rinpa from SEB.
+Kari, please go ahead, your line is open.

 speaker